 Life Course Centre

-The University of Melbourne is one of four participating universities across Australia who have partnered with non-profit organisations, government bodies and international universities in pursuit of the Centre’s aims.
+The University of Melbourne is one of four participating universities in Australia including The University of Queensland, The University of Sydney and the University of Western Australia who are working collaboratively in pursuit of the Centre’s aims.

 Professor Mark Stevenson